SCAMPER

 © Interaction Design Foundation, CC BY-SA 4.0

-For example, for an e-commerce website, designers might consider substituting traditional checkout forms with a more streamlined and user-friendly payment method.
+For example, for an e-commerce website, designers might consider substituting traditional checkout forms with a payment method that’s more streamlined and user-friendly.
 This could be one-click purchasing.

 Step 3: Combine

-Next, designers explore the possibilities if they combine different features, ideas or components to create a more holistic and innovative solution.
-Here, designers consider how if they merge different elements, they can enhance the user experience or solve the problem more effectively.
+Next, designers explore the possibilities if they combine different features, ideas or components to make a solution that’s more holistic and innovative.
+Here, designers think about how if they merge different elements, they can boost the user experience or solve the problem more effectively.

 For instance, for a food delivery app, designers might combine real-time tracking with personalized recommendations to provide users with a unique and tailored experience.